tropiano4/tropiano-srg/README.md

 * "deuteron.py" - Calculates deuteron observables.
 Work in progress.

+* "run_magnus.py" - This code Magnus evolves a specified Hamiltonian using scripts from the Magnus_codes folder.
+Work in progress.

-* "evolve_hamiltonian.py" - This code SRG or Magnus evolves a specified Hamiltonian using scripts from the SRG_codes or Magnus_codes folder.
+* "run_srg.py" - This code SRG evolves a specified Hamiltonian using scripts from the SRG_codes folder.

 * "phase_shifts.py" - Calculates phase shifts given an NN potential.
-Needs to be updated.
+Work in progress.

 * "scratchwork.py" - Script used for testing purposes.